Welcome to lab 4!

 Squareclass, construct an instance of the

 Robotclass.
-We have been constructing instances for a while now—albeit for different types.
-They have looked something like this:
+We have been constructing instances for a while now with code like this:

 Scanner in = new Scanner(System.in); Random generator = new Random();